 North Carolina Lifespan Respite Program

-The North Carolina Lifespan Respite Program is an application-based program that reimburses eligible family caregivers caring for individuals of any age for up to $500 in respite care services, annually.
-Funding is limited and applications are accepted only when funds are available.
+The North Carolina Lifespan Respite Program is an application-based program that reimburses eligible family caregivers caring for individuals of any age for up to $500 in respite care services in a calendar year.
+Funding is limited, and applications are accepted only when funds are available.

-- Caregiver must 18 years and older and providing unpaid care for an individual of any age.
+- Caregiver must be providing unpaid care for an individual of any age.

 - Priority is given to: